Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 42 active transport stops operating within Surf Beach.
-These comprise a mix of buses serviced by 23 individual routes, collectively providing 269 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 149 meters from the nearest stop.
-As primarily residential, most commute outward; car remains dominant at 97%.
-Vehicle ownership averages 1.3 per dwelling, below regional average.
-Only 12.4% work from home (2021 Census).
+Public transport analysis shows 42 active stops operating within Surf Beach, offering a mix of bus services.
+These stops are served by 23 individual routes, collectively providing 269 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 149 meters from the nearest stop.
+Most residents commute outward due to its residential nature, with car being the dominant mode at 97%.
+Vehicle ownership averages 1.3 per dwelling, below the regional average.
+According to the 2021 Census, a relatively low 12.4% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 38 trips daily across all routes, equating to approximately 6 weekly trips per stop.
+Service frequency averages 38 trips per day across all routes, equating to approximately 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport